mikebrady/shairport-sync/ADVANCED TOPICS/InitialConfiguration.md

 alsa =
 {
 	output_device = "hw:Headphones"; // the name of the alsa output device.
 Use "shairport-sync -h" to discover the names of ALSA hardware devices.
-Use "alsamixer" or "aplay" to find out the names of devices, mixers, etc. mixer_control_name = "Headphone"; // the name of the mixer to use to adjust output volume.
+Use "alsamixer" or "aplay" to find out the names of devices, mixers, etc. mixer_control_name = "PCM"; // the name of the mixer to use to adjust output volume.
 If not specified, volume in adjusted in software.
 ...
 }
 ```